Prince Harry, Meghan join Lin-Manuel Miranda at ‘Hamilton’

 LONDON (AP) — Prince Harry sang and joked with Lin-Manuel Miranda on the stage of “Hamilton,” after he and his wife Meghan joined audiences for a gala charity performance of the smash-hit musical in London’s West End.

-The royal couple sat in the royal circle at Victoria Palace during the performance, and afterward they joined Miranda, the show’s creator, on stage with the cast.
+The royal couple sat in the royal circle at Victoria Palace Theater during the performance, and afterward they joined Miranda, the show’s creator, on stage to thank the cast and crew.

-Harry briefly sang a line by the role of his sixth great-grandfather King George III, to loud cheers and applause from the cast and audience.
+Harry received enthusiastic cheers from the cast and audience as he sang the opening words to “You’ll Be Back,” a ballad about the “break-up” between Britain and America performed in the musical by the actor playing his sixth great-grandfather, King George III.

-Miranda added it was “fun and surreal” to have Harry there because “you don’t often get a direct descendent” of the characters to watch the show.
+Speaking about the character of the king, Miranda said he envisioned it during his honeymoon then quipped: “Smash cut to 2018 I’m sitting next to his sixth great-grandson.”

 Most Read Nation & World Stories